danielnaber/oxygen-languagetool-plugin/README.md

     * added `Ctrl + Shift + Return` as a shortcut to start the check
     * uses the first `lang` or `xml:lang` attribute to detect the document language, if none is found, it uses the default language
-    * checking text now works properly for nested XML tags in author more
+    * checking text now works properly for nested XML tags in Author mode
     * checking text now also works in text mode
     * error marker colors are loaded from `.languagetool.cfg` in your home directory, if set there with e.g. `errorColors=style:#ffb8b8, typographical:#b8b8ff`